circleguard/circlecore/README.md

 ## Getting Started

-You will need to install [Python 3+](https://www.python.org/downloads/) and then install the dependencies for this project:
+You will need to install [Python 3+](https://www.python.org/downloads/) if you don't have it already, and then install the dependencies for this project:

 ```bash
 $ pip install git+git://github.com/osu-anticheat/osu-replay-parser